Try something different: painting with sponge

 Watercolor painting of summer meadows

-Mostly blue background for lovely birds
+Mostly blue background for these lovely birds

 They look very attractive, and all paintings are ready to hang without extra frame or glass